mohmiim/MLIntroduction/session-2/README.md

    F1 Score = 2*(Recall * Precision) / (Recall + Precision)

-This might sound a but much, but the more you use these th emore it will be clear to you, for now lets just focus on the precision
+This might sound a bit much, but the more you use these the more it will be clear to you, for now lets just focus on the precision

-Calculating these numbers, is a task that we  will do many times to verify our models, so it will be a good idea to have a utiltiy method that does that and we can call it any time we need to:
+Calculating these numbers, is a task that we  will do many times to verify our models, so it will be a good idea to have a utility method that does that and we can call it any time we need to:

 ```python
    from sklearn.metrics import confusion_matrix, classification_report